zhaox97/Nebula/README.md

 ## Windows
 Install the Node.js from their website [here](nodejs.org).
 Select the LTS version.

+NOTE: Any LTS version at or below 4.4.7 will not work correctly.
+As soon as a new version is released, the rest of the install instructions should work fine, but as of this writing a new version has not been released.
+To fix this issue, you must run `npm install -g npm`, and then go into your `~\AppData\Roaming\npm\node_modules\npm` directory and run the command `npm install node-gyp@3.4.0`.
+With this, the remaining instructions should work.
+Any LTS Node.js version after 4.4.7 should not need to the aforementioned steps.

 Install the Visual C++ Build Tools, found [here](http://landinghub.visualstudio.com/visual-cpp-build-tools).
 Then tell the Node package manager to use this version by running:

 ``npm config set msvs_version 2015``